mufpga/MicroFPGA-electronics/Servo_distribution_board/README.md

 ## Content

 The servomotor distribution board (SDB) is intended to be a hub for servomotor cables.
 Placed in the center of the microscope, we use it to drive several servomotors (back-focal plane lens, 3D lens, filter wheels etc.), such as [the elements presented here](https://github.com/ries-lab/RiesPieces/tree/master/Microscopy).
-The flat cable from the DSUB9 is connected directly to the elecontrics box.
+The flat cable from the DSUB9 is connected directly to the electronics box.
 It is simply screwed on a plastic board.

 ![servomotor board](servo_board.JPG)